rishipurwar1/react-sql-editor-view/README.md

 ## 👨‍💻 Features

-:white_check_mark: Users can get data of any of the below SQL queries either by using Text Editor or Sidebar Menu.\
+:white_check_mark: Users can get data of any of the predefined SQL queries either by using SQL Editor or Sidebar Menu.\
-:white_check_mark: Users can filter data directly by clicking the Table Headers title.\
+:white_check_mark: Users can sort data directly by clicking the Table Headers title.\
-:white_check_mark: Users can search for a particular data using the search bar.\
+:white_check_mark: Users can search for a particular data among many records using the search bar.\
 :white_check_mark: Users can navigate to different pages using pagination.\
-:white_check_mark: Users can download the data in both CSV and JSON Format in just one click.\
+:white_check_mark: Users can download the data in CSV and JSON Format in just one click.\
 :white_check_mark: Users can see query runtime in milliseconds(ms).

 ## ✍️ Predefined SQL Queries